-Amusements and Entertainment You can’t miss the amusements and casinos along the Golden Mile, they are so brightly illuminated and the electronic tunes of the grabbing machines drifts across the promenade to tempt you in.
+Amusements and Entertainment You can’t miss the amusements and casinos along the Golden Mile, they are so brightly illuminated and the electronic tunes of the grabbing machines drift across the promenade to tempt you in.
 It doesn’t have to be an expensive trip if you stick to the 2p machines, and you can encourage the little ones to save up their pennies for the arcades throughout the year as they look forward to their seaside holiday.
-For the grown-ups Blackpool is practically the Vegas of the North with casinos galore – if you want to get an idea (and some practice!) of the kind of games you’ll find in a Blackpool Casino you can search online for inspiration and preparation.
+For the grown-ups, Blackpool is practically the Vegas of the North with casinos galore – if you want to get an idea (and some practice!) of the kind of games you’ll find in a Blackpool Casino you can search online for inspiration and preparation.
 With three piers full of arcade games and slot machines you’re really spoilt for choice if your family like a good game of bingo followed by carrying a massive teddy bear (that practically needs to purchase its own tram ticket!) home.